Turkesterone: Benefits, Side Effects & Results

 Although ecdysterone is not turkesterone, it has a similar chemical structure and thus may give insight into the anabolic effectiveness of turkesterone.

-In the study, 45 weight trained males were split into 4 groups: ecdysterone, methoxyisoflavone, sulfo-polysaccharides and placebo.
-The three compounds were all thought to be potentially anabolic substances.
+In the study, 45 weight-trained males were split into 4 groups:

-However, the researchers did not find any notable differences among the 4 groups, in terms of free testosterone, total testosterone, increases in fat-free mass or 1RM strength.
+All three compounds were considered potentially anabolic substances.
+However, the researchers did not find any notable differences among the 4 groups in terms of free testosterone, total testosterone, increases in fat-free mass, or one-repetition max strength.

 Second Human Ecdysterone Study Excites

-In 2019, a second human study was conducted (4): 46 men with 1 year of weight training experience participated in a 10-week training program.
-They split the men into 3 groups, with group 1 taking a standard dose of ecdysterone (2 x 100mg pills), group 2 taking a very high dose of ecdysterone (8 x 100mg pills) and group 3 a placebo pill.
+In 2019, researchers conducted a second human study (4), where 46 men, each with one year of weight training experience, participated in a 10-week training program.
+They split the men into 3 groups, with group 1 taking a standard dose of ecdysterone (2 x 100 mg pills), group 2 taking a very high dose of ecdysterone (8 x 100 mg pills), and group 3 taking a placebo pill.

 They found the ecdysterone groups gained significantly more muscle mass, with the high-dose group also gaining notably more hypertrophy than the standard-dosed group.

-Scientifically, the effects of turkesterone in humans are not entirely known, due to limited literature.
-However, turkesterone’s effects in animals have been nothing short of extraordinary.
+Scientifically, the effects of turkesterone on humans are not entirely known due to limited literature.
+However, turkesterone’s effects on animals have been nothing short of extraordinary.

-Ecdysterone’s effects in humans have also resulted in researchers calling for the supplement to be banned, due to its positive effects.
-However, until further scientific research is conducted, the full effects of turkesterone remain somewhat unknown.
+Ecdysterone’s effects on humans have also resulted in researchers calling for the supplement to be banned due to its positive effects.
+However, until further scientific research is conducted, we will not fully understand the effects of turkesterone.

 Turkesterone Benefits

-The amount of muscle gain and fat loss a user can expect on turkesterone has not yet been established, due to mixed results in scientific research.
+The amount of muscle gain and fat loss a user can expect from turkesterone has not yet been established due to mixed results in scientific research.

-However, anecdotally, if someone is a positive responder to turkesterone, they have experienced anywhere from 8-12lbs of mass from a 2-month cycle.
-When this amount of weight gain is lean and dry (not including any water retention); it can make a very noticeable impact visually to someone’s muscularity.
+However, anecdotally, if someone is a positive responder to turkesterone, we see them experience anywhere from 8 to 12 pounds of mass in a 2-month cycle.
+When this amount of weight gain is lean and dry (not including any water retention), it can make a very noticeable impact visually on someone’s muscularity.

 Conflicting results can also be attributed to the quality of the specific turkesterone supplement being utilized.
-Some supplements have been found to contain only a fraction of the raw ingredient marked on the label (as was the case in the 2019 human study).
+We find some turkesterone supplements only contain a fraction of the raw ingredient marked on the label (as was the case in the 2019 human study).

-Turkesterone also is a natural and legal supplement, thus there are no implications for taking it for cosmetic purposes (yet).
-It is also widely regarded as safe, even when taken in high dosages.
+Turkesterone is a natural and legal supplement, so there are no implications for taking it for cosmetic purposes yet.
+We have found it to be safe, even when taken in high dosages, confirming the general consensus in the bodybuilding community.

 Turkesterone Side Effects

-There are no known side effects of turkesterone, based on current clinical research.
+There are no known side effects of turkesterone, based on our observations and current clinical research.

 Turkesterone does not notably affect testosterone levels or bind to the androgen receptor, making it free of many anabolic steroid-induced side effects.

-Consequently, it is unlikely to cause notable fluctuations in blood pressure, prostate hypertrophy or virilization in women.
+Consequently, it does not cause notable fluctuations in blood pressure, prostate hypertrophy, or virilization in women.

 In the 2019 human study, researchers found that ecdysterone did not increase liver or kidney biomarkers.
 Thus, turkesterone is not hepatotoxic or nephrotoxic and may be taken safely for several months continuously.

-However, in regards to anecdotal evidence, multiple turkesterone-users have reported feeling dizzy, disorientated, or/and their memory declining on-cycle (5).
+However, mild interactions have been reported in some turkesterone users, such as feeling dizzy, disoriented, or/and their memory declining on-cycle (5).
 This decrease in cognitive function may be attributed to the neuroprotective effects of estrogen.
 Thus, when this hormone decreases, such side effects may occur temporarily, until cycle cessation.

 Is Turkesterone Natural?

-Turkesterone is a plant-derived drug entity and thus is classed as a natural supplement.
+Turkesterone is a plant-derived drug entity and thus is considered a natural supplement.

-In contrast, anabolic steroids are not natural, as they are essentially artificial exogenous hormones (testosterone derivatives) created in a lab; and thus not extracted via natural sources.
+In contrast, anabolic steroids are not natural, as they are essentially artificial exogenous hormones (testosterone derivatives) created in a lab and thus not extracted from natural sources.

-However, anabolic steroids, although having assisted in the treatment of cachexia in medicine, come with a host of side effects.
+However, anabolic steroids, although they have assisted in the treatment of cachexia in medicine, come with a host of side effects.

 Turkesterone Before and After Transformation

-This turkesterone-user gained 8lbs in 2 months.
-His dosage began at 400mg/day and ended at 800mg/day.
+This turkesterone user on Reddit gained 8 pounds in 2 months.
+His dosage began at 400 mg/day and ended at 800 mg/day.
 He sourced his own raw turkesterone and experienced no notable changes in hormones (recorded via blood tests).

 Visually, he looks fuller and more muscular in the after picture.
 There also appears to be less subcutaneous body fat at the bottom of his abdomen.
-His midsection now has a more flat/straight shape, in contrast to some (stubborn) belly fat being more pronounced at the bottom (in the before picture).
+His midsection now has a more flat or straight shape, in contrast to some (stubborn) belly fat being more pronounced at the bottom (in the before picture).

 Turkesterone Dosage

-Anecdotally, male weight trainers have taken turkesterone in high dosages of 2000-3000mg/day; and have not reported any noticeable side effects.
+Anecdotally, we have seen male weight trainers take turkesterone in high dosages of 2000–3000 mg/day and not report any noticeable side effects.

 Turkesterone Cycle

-There is no need to cycle turkesterone as it does not negatively affect the HPTA (hypothalamic-pituitary-testicular axis), and therefore won’t shut down endogenous testosterone levels.
+There is no need to cycle turkesterone as it does not negatively affect the HPTA (hypothalamic-pituitary-testicular axis) and therefore will not shut down endogenous testosterone levels.
+However, in our experience, results commonly taper off after 2-3 months, which is why many still utilize cycle protocols, preventing the body from building up tolerance.

 Is Turkesterone Worth It?